evkx/evkx.github.io/content/models/leapmotor/c10/c10_69kwh_rwd/_index.md

 ## Cargo Capacity and Towing Ability

 The trunk offers a cargo capacity of 425 liters (15.0 CU FT).
 With the rear seat folded down, this expands to 1410 liters (49.8 CU FT).
+On the roof, you can load up to 75 kg (165.3 lbs).
+Roof rails are standard for easy mounting of a roof box or rack.

 The vehicle’s maximum weight is 2315 kg (5104 lbs), with a base weight of 1940 kg (4277 lbs).
 This allows for a maximum load of 375 kg (827 lbs), including the driver and passengers.
 Note that some options may increase the base weight and reduce the maximum loading capacity.
 375kg is considered low for this type of car and might restrict how much stuff you can bring in addition to passengers.